 Sail Pandora

 I also know that we are getting into winter as the fall Frostbite series has come and gone.
-And, let me tell you, it was cold last weekend.
-After a decade in the south, my blood is plenty thin.
+And, let me tell you, sailing in cold weather is not at all like the Caribbean and to be in foul weather gear and still being cold was a new experience as with a full enclosure, even with thousands of ocean miles over the years, I have hardly worn gear all that time.
+After a decade of southern, my blood is plenty thin.

 Being in an increasingly cold and cloudy/dreary place now and realizing that it’s only going to get worse has made me all the more focused on what comes next when we return to Pandora for a new season of sailing in our new stomping grounds, the western Mediterranean.